 401(k) For Small Business in Fairview Heights, IL

-At Correct Capital Wealth Management, our Fairview Heights, IL financial advisors and retirement consultants work with companies large and small to offer customized and effective 401(k) plans.
-We do the financial and administrative work for you, so you can spend your energy on growing your business while we focus on growing your and your employees' retirement accounts.
-Speak to a Correct Capital team member today at 314-930-401(k) or contact us online to learn more about establishing a 401(k) for your small business in Fairview Heights, IL.
+At Correct Capital Wealth Management, our Fairview Heights, IL financial planners and retirement consultants work with companies large and small to offer 401(k) plans that fit their business and provide stability for their employees.
+We do the financial and administrative work for you, so you can focus on growing your business while we focus on growing your and your employees' retirement accounts.
+Call Correct Capital today at 877-930-4015 or contact us online to get started with creating a 401(k) for your small business in Fairview Heights, IL.

 Should I Establish a 401(k) For My Fairview Heights, IL Small Business?

-Establishing and maintaining a 401(k) for a small business in Fairview Heights, IL has numerous benefits, for you, your employees, and your business's bottom line:
+Establishing and maintaining a 401(k) for a small business in Fairview Heights, IL has numerous benefits, for you, your workers, and your business's bottom line:

-• Attract and retain top talent — Providing retirement plans is an important asset for recruiting and retaining high-performing employees, especially in a competitive Fairview Heights, IL job market.
+• Attract and keep top employees — Providing retirement plans can be a valuable tool for recruiting and keeping top talent, especially in a competitive Fairview Heights, IL job market.
 One survey says 401(k) plans are the most important financial benefit to employees, and offering one can help your business stand out, especially if you offer 401(k)s to rank-and-file employees as well.

-• Tax benefits — Both businesses and employees can reduce their tax liability with a 401(k) plan.
-Matching contributions employers make are tax deductible to the extent that the contributions do not surpass the yearly corporate tax deduction limit on employer contributions, as laid out in section 404 of the Internal Revenue Code.
-There are also several tax credits for first-time 401(k) plans and offering automatic enrollment.
-Employee contributions reduce their tax liability and their contributions grow tax free.
+• Tax benefits — Both businesses and employees can benefit from tax advantages with a 401(k) plan.
+Matching contributions from employers are tax deductible up to the yearly corporate tax deduction limit on employer contributions, which is 25% of covered payroll.
+There are also several tax credits when employers first set up a 401(k) plan, and if the employer offers automatic enrollment.
+Employees enjoy tax-deferred contributions and potentially reduce their taxable income.

-• Increased employee retirement savings — A 401(k) plan allows employees to feel more confident about how they'll spend their golden years.
-Greater financial security eventually leads to a more productive workforce.
+• Increased employee retirement savings — A retirement account allows employees to feel better about how they'll live in retirement.
+Greater financial security ultimately leads to more productivity.

-• Decreased liability — Employers assume a fiduciary responsibility to their employees when they provide 401(k) plans, which involves a wide range of investment comprehension and responsibilities.
-If you work with an ERISA 3(38) Fiduciary advisor to set up and manage your small business's 401(k), much of that liability will be passed onto them.
+• Reduced liability — Employers owe a fiduciary responsibility to their employees when they provide retirement plans, which involves a wide range of investment understanding and obligations.
+If you partner with an ERISA 3(38) Fiduciary advisor to establish and manage your small business's 401(k), most of that fiduciary duty will be passed onto them.

-• Ease of administration — When you parter with a 3(16) administrator to administer your small business 401(k) plan, they'll take care of the lion's share of employee education, compliance, and administrative responsibilities for you, so you can benefit from the rewards of offering a plan without much hassle.
-Moreover, advisors can help integrate contributions with your payroll system for further simplicity.
-If an employee takes a new job elsewhere, they can effortlessly perform a 401(k) rollover to an IRA or new 401(k) without you having to do much work.
+• Ease of administration — When you parter with a 3(16) administrator to administer your small business 401(k) plan, they'll handle the critical tasks of employee education, compliance, and administrative responsibilities on your behalf, so you can reap the rewards of offering a plan without putting in too much work yourself.
+Additionally, advisors can help with 401(k) payroll integration for further simplicity.
+If an employee moves to a new company, they can effortlessly perform a 401(k) rollover to a new retirement account without you having to do much work.

 Get Your Free Financial Plan Now